peterkim95/Hemorrhage-Predictor-from-MRIs/index.md

 | ~44s | .96 | .94 | .98 | .94 |

 # But How Accurate Can We Get? -- Gradient Boosting (Ensemble)
 If a simple learner like a decision tree can achieve such a high accuracy score, why don't we try to further improve the accuracy by using an ensemble of such learners?
 In this section we decided to imagine a scenario in which we had a much greater amount of computing power -- how could we create the most accurate classifier?
 The answer is an ensemble of 500 weak learners.
 More learners would further improve the accuracy, but with diminishing returns.
-The performance statistics are great.
+The performance statistics are the best as clearly observable from the table below.

 | Training Time | Accuracy | Precision | Sensitivity | Specificity |
 |:-------------:|:--------:|:---------:|:-----------:|:-----------:|